pangeo-forge/pangeo-forge-runner/docs/tutorial/flink.md

        --Bake.bakery_class="pangeo_forge_runner.bakery.flink.FlinkOperatorBakery"
    ```

-Whether you put things in a config file or pass via CLI, it's your choice but please make sure you don't commit any AWS secrets unintentionally
+Where you put things is your choice but _please be careful_: you don't want to commit AWS secrets into GH!

 ## Running the recipe